juamarCas/Access_control/webApp/README.md

 ## Services

 ### Database
-For more information go to the [DB_docker folder](https://github.com/juamarCas/Access_control/tree/main/DB_Docker "DB docker folder")
+For more information go to the [DataBase folder](https://github.com/juamarCas/Access_control/tree/main/DataBase "DB docker folder")

 ### MQTT
 It can be used any MQTT broker software.
 This project uses EMQX, for more information go to their webpage: [EMQX](https://www.emqx.io/).
 But it can be Mosquitto for example.